 I wrote!
 Reader NotesGo to section

 On September 22, 1913, the first story of Tango appears in the newspaper Crítica.
-The road of love and rescue tango was opened by the mysterious Viejo Tanguero.
+The path of tanguero love and rescue was inaugurated by the mysterious Old Tanguero.

-The revolution of the daily Crítica by Natalio Botana would cover several aspects that go beyond the information enterprise.
-National culture would never be the same since those flammable headlines and articles that were printed from the modern building of avenue de Mayo 1333 —inaugurated in 1927, today's police headquarters — Literature and arts lived together in a popular newspaper that “knew how to arouse anger, wonder or admiration of the whole society: the only attitude he did not tolerate was indifference,” in the words of Sylvia Saitta.
-He supported President Yrigoyen 's coup and held a plural section to the working world; he gave columns and supplements to Martín Fierro 's avant-garde youth and imposed an exacerbated sensationalism in the hurricane that was Crítica , which sold a million copies with the spectacular coverage of the Nazi invasion of Poland, Tango was not indifferent in its ideology and language.
-Even more so.
-It was in his DNA in the police chronicles of Yacaré, the lunfardo poet Felipe Fernández , or in the profoundly porteños articles of the poet Raúl Gonzalez Tuñón, “in our cosmopolis there no spirit that represents us more faithfully than tango”, quotes, and writes with that pulse from the vibrant chronicle of the fall of the tram in La Boca, in 1930, to the days of mourning for the death of Carlos Gardel .
-On the sidelines, Morocchio de la Abasto owes much of his career, and his subsequent eternal glory, to the journal of Botana.
+The revolution of the newspaper Crítica de Natalio Botana would cover various aspects that exceed the information company.
+National culture would never be the same since those flammable headlines and articles that were printed from the modern building of avenue de Mayo 1333 -inaugurated in 1927, today police headquarters - Literature and arts coexist in a popular newspaper that “knew how to awaken cholera, amazement or admiration of the whole society: the only attitude he did not tolerate was indifference”, in the words of Sylvia Saitta.
+A fundamental actor in politics and society of his time, he supported the coup against President Yrigoyen , and held a plural section to the workers' world; handed columns and supplements to Martín Fierro 's young avant-garde and imposing exacerbated sensationalism which questioned the institutionality on the verge of contemporary “let everyone go” In the hurricane that was Critique , which sold a million copies with the spectacular coverage of the Nazi invasion of Poland, Tango was not indifferent in its ideology and language.
+Even more.
+It was in his DNA in the police chronicles of Yacaré, the lunfardo poet Felipe Fernández , or in the deeply Buenos Aires articles of the poet Raúl González Tuñón, “in our cosmopolis there is no spirit that represents us anymore faithfully that tango”, he quotes, and writes with that mistongo pulse from the vibrant chronicle of the fall of the tram in La Boca, in 1930, to the days of mourning for the death of Carlos Gardel .
+On the sidelines, Morocho de la Abasto owes much of his career, and his subsequent eternal glory, to the newspaper of Botana.

-“No one would have thought of those embryonic epochs of cosmopolitanism, which through time and by action reflects the progressive movement, could resurface with violent impetus, that exotic dance that would one day come up with people of color, replacing the devilish candombe of the legendary africans”, started the Old Tanguero/Saldías , placing the origins of the Buenos Aires danced feeling on the drums of the southern neighborhoods, and continued in 1913 to liquidate futures pseudohistorians who denied their Afro-Argentinian origins , “the black condemnation in which he lived for years for an undeniable social sentence... has been preceded by an act of gentle amnesty and kind exequatur vindicatory... now that his name was imposed on the royal halls of civilized nations, his fellow citizens give him a letter of honesty for his triumph and welcome him with the trumpets of fame,” the journalist says with an ironic deed.
-Throughout the document recovered by Gobello, he describes the persecution, and closures, of the piringundines and academies, of the “Mondongo” neighborhood of black people, near the current Lezama Park, and once adopted by the compadritos, malevos and poor creoles, the rooting in Barracas, San Cristobal, La Boca and San Telmo.
-And lists the first renowned dancers, Carmen Gómez, La Parda Refucilo, Pepa la Chata, La Mondonguito and María La Vasca .
-Note that he names milongueras by marking the first firuletes, not males as usually appear in canonical photographs cuttlefish.
-As for music, Viejo Tanguero/Saldías refers to the Academy of Independence and Pozos , “a name given for the modernization of tango” and to avoid police raids, he points out, and names the black Casimiro and the mulato Sinforoso that led to tango to his greatest “heyday” in the 1870s — and imaginatively inaugurates a nostalgic and traditionalist look at the genre long before the Old Guard.
+“No one would have thought of those embryonic times of cosmopolitanism, that through time and by reflection action of the progressive movement, could resurface with violent impetus, that exotic dance that people of color once devised, replacing the devilated candombe of the legendary africans”, started the Old Tanguero/Saldías , locating the origins of the sentiment danced Buenos Aires on the drums of the South, and continued in 1913 to liquidate futures pseudohistorians who deny his Afro-Argentinian origins , “to the black condemnation in which he lived for years for undeniable social sentence... has preceded him by an act of gentle amnesty and kind vindicatory exequatur... now that his name was imposed in the regal halls of civilized nations, their fellow citizens give him a letter of honesty for the triumph obtained and receive him with the trumpets of fame,” says the journalist with an ironic leave.
+Throughout the document retrieved by Gobello describes the persecution, and closures, of the piringundines and academies, of the neighborhood of the black “Mondongo”, near the current Lezama Park, and once adopted by the compadritos, malevos and poor creollos, the root in Barracas, San Cristóbal, La Boca and San Telmo.
+And list the first renowned dancers, Carmen Gómez, La Parda Refucilo, Pepa la Chata, La Mondonguito and María La Vasca .
+Note that he names milongueras marking the first firulets, not males as they usually appear in the canonical sepia photographs.
+As for music, Viejo Tanguero/Saldías refers to the Academy of Independence and Pozos , “the name given for the modernization of tango” and to avoid police raids, he points out, and names the black Casimiro and the mulatto Sinforoso that led to tango to his greatest “heyday” in the 1870s —and imaginarily inaugurates a nostalgic and traditionalist look of the genre long before the Guardia Vieja.

 Saldías (1891-1946) should be placed in the context of the modern professionalization of Argentine writers and journalists.
-A wayward son of historian Adolfo Saldías, he left military studies to live the centennial bohemian with novelist characters, Charles de Soussens and Antonio Monteavaro , the closest Buenos Aires had to the Parisian bohemians of the Moulin Rouge, or others who would make up the cultural machinery, Alberto Gerchunoff and Ricardo Rojas , among them.
-He lived a youth in “pieces of houses in the suburb” and “plotting with malanders and immigrants” In the case of this journalist, who started in La Razón , it is in the nascent national theater where he gets notoriety, a yearning of several companions on the road who failed like Roberto Payró or Manuel Gálvez .
-Good reviews of the aforementioned “Night of Garufa ” precede the successful “ The Distinguished Citizen ”, written in collaboration with Raul Casariego , and which exceeded one hundred consecutive performances.
-Part of the rapid acceptance of the plays was “a direct theater for the public”, in the words of Saldías himself, which did not seek to show the mismatch between the literate culture, and the popular public of the Podestas, but instead put them into dialogue without cracks.
-Saldías was a man who could interview Mario Carlés, of the fascist Patriotic League, in the same newspaper, and in the afternoon, the anarchist Alberto Ghiraldo.
-And go have a coffee with both of them to La Brasileira.
-Director of the Institute of Theatre Studies and the Theatre Museum, founding member and defender of the General Society of Authors of Argentina (Argentores), is also remembered as the author of tangos.
+Wayward son of historian Adolfo Saldias, leaves military studies to live the bohemia of the Centennial with novels, Charles de Soussens and Antonio Monteavaro , the closest Buenos Aires had to the Parisian bohemians of the Moulin Rouge, or others who would make up the cultural machinery, Alberto Gerchunoff and Ricardo Rojas , among them.
+He lived a youth in “pieces of houses of suburb” and “tramoyas with malandras and immigrants” In the case of this journalist, started in La Razón , it is in the nascent national theater where he gets notoriety, a longing for several roadmates who failed such as Roberto Payró or Manuel Gálvez .
+Good reviews for the aforementioned “Night of Garufa ” precede the successful “ The Distinguished Citizen ”, written in collaboration with Raúl Casariego , and which exceeded one hundred consecutive performances.
+Part of the rapid acceptance in the plays was “a direct theater for the public,” in the words of Saldías himself, which did not seek to show the mismatch between the literate culture, and the popular audience of the Podestá, but instead put them in dialogue without cracks.
+Saldias was a man who could interview Mario Carlés from the fascist Patriotic League in the same newspaper one morning, and in the afternoon, anarchist Alberto Ghiraldo.
+And go have a coffee with you both to La Brasileil.
+Director of the Institute for Theatre Studies and the Theatre Museum, a founding member and defender of the General Society of Authors of Argentina (Argentores), is also remembered as the author of tangos.
 One of them, the classic “Perdón viejita” with music by Osvaldo Fresedo , was recorded by his great friend, Carlos Gardel.
 His play “De Gabino a Gardel”, shared with Ivo Pelay , was premiered at the Teatro Nacional with the Cantor of Buenos Aires on stage in 1933.

-“Despite the ban on dance houses, they managed to establish some of them in the dark neighborhood of Corrientes, which, as is known, was the focus of the vice clubs.
-They adopted the system of the organ covered with the mattress...”, advances in the chronicle Viejo Tanguero/Saldías in 1880, “ La Stella di Roma, in Corrientes and Uruguay, known for the dance of Pepín, was the first to settle and the one that had the greatest boom due to the attraction that he exercised.the sisters Balbina, Rosa and Maria.
-Later the Italian Scudo arose... the Provin House, the Bridgebridge and others saw ephemeral life, because after a certain time the police concluded with them... in this neighborhood the tango underwent great innovations changing its figures... also its elasticity and contonoushellip; Played by mostly Italian girls, they did not adapt to the movement printed on him by creoles, and it was then given the name of Tango Liso... the skinny Saul... -and- Mariano the dancer, assiduous assistant to the Scudo of Italy , with a Paulina who had all the clientele... were rolling in the yard -the other tango lovers - to admire and applaud the difficult figures they invented... -but- after a reign of two years disappeared -the tango- and with them the dancers and dancers, many of them who spread through La Plata and villages of the province, where the Academies came in,” says the journalist of the times prior to the Revolution of the Park and the fall of President Juarez Oh, Celman.
-And he traces a tango that will have Argentinian destination in the democratic dawn.
-In this parent article written by Saldías on the previous night of an aristocratic dance at the Palace Theatre in 1913, those who organized “the children well” of Barón De Marchi, celebrated the “old tango that with shameful stigma came to national life” for stay.
+“Despite the banned dance houses, some of them managed to settle in the dark neighborhood of Corrientes, which, as is known, was the focus of the antros de vicios.
+They adopted the system of the organite covered with the mattress...”, advances in the chronicle Viejo Tanguero/Saldías in 1880, “ La Stella di Roma, in Corrientes and Uruguay, known for the dance of Pepín, was the first to settle and the one that had the greatest rise due to the attraction that exertedIacute; to the Sisters Balbina, Rosa and Maria.
+Later the Scudo of Italy emerged... the House of Provin, the Bridgebridgeand others saw ephemeral life, because after a certain time the police concluded with them... in this neighborhood tango suffered great innovations changing its figures... also its elasticity and contoneos… Performed by mostly Italian girls, they did not adapt to the movement printed by the creoles of strain and it was then that it was given the name of Tango Liso... the skinny Saul... -and- Mariano the dancer, regular assistant to the Scudo of Italy , with a Paulina who had upset all the clientele... made a wheel in the courtyard -the other tango lovers - to admire and applaud the difficult figures they invented... -but- after a reign of two years disappeared -the tango - and with them the dancers and dancers, many of them who spread through La Plata and villages of the province, where the Academies made an irruption” says the journalist from the times before the Park Revolution and the fall of President Juarez Oh, Celman.
+And he traces a tango that will have an Argentine destination in the democratic aurora.
+In this parent article written by Saldías on the night before an aristocratic dance at the Palace Theatre in 1913, those who organized “the good children” of Baron De Marchi, celebrated the “old tango that with shameful stigma came to national life” for stay.